tinne26/ggfnt/specification.md

 About string // other info about the font, may have length 0. <255 chars recommended
 ```

 Everything should be fairly self-explanatory.
 Family is for related groups of fonts or font faces, like bold and italic versions, sans/serif variants and so on.
+Therefore, names would be "Swaggy Sans", "Swaggy Serif" and "Swaggy Bold", and the family would be only "Swaggy".
+In most cases, the name and family name will be the same.

 For major and minor versions, any incompatible change (removing glyphs or tags, changing their meaning, etc) should happen on major versions only, with the only exception of version 0, which is considered alpha/unstable.